ttanninen/freeride_spot_review_webapp/README.md

 > $ (venv)../pip install flask

-**Create database and populate with example data** database.db is not included in the repository, so it must be built locally with the sql-schema found in the repository.
+**Create database and populate with example data** database.db is not included in the repository, so it must be built and initialized locally with the schema.sql and init.sql files found in the repository.
 First, ensure that you have sqlite3 installed.
 > $ (sudo) apt install sqlite3

-To the application directory, create database.db using the provided schema.sql file.
+To the application directory, create database.db using the provided schema.sql file:
 > $ sqlite3 database.db < schema.sql

+Initialize databaase.db with application data using provided init.sql file:
+> $ sqlite3 database.db < init.sql

 Populate database.db with dummy data (optional)
 > $ python3 populate_dummy.py

-_Caution!
-If you want to use dummy data, it's mandatory to do this database population before logging in to the application.
-Do not create user in the application first, because this will mess up the database.db and you have to reinitialize it._

 **Run the app on local web server**